 And why does rejection worry you?

 Go deeper and deeper until you find the root cause of your fear.
-Once you’re there, sit with it and feel its power.
+Once you're there, sit with it and feel its power.
 Then release it.
-You’ll have to do this over and over, but every time will bring you closer to being free.
+You'll have to do this repeatedly, but every time will bring you closer to being free.

 Step 5: Make the vow

-Once you know what your fear is, challenge yourself to look it straight in the eye and take it on.
+Once you know your fear, challenge yourself to look it straight in the eye and take it on.
 This is the moment when you decide: are you going to allow yourself to be ruled by fear?
-Or are you going to live life by your own terms?
-If you want to break out of these patterns, you have to commit to face up to your fears.
+Or are you going to live life on your terms?
+If you want to break out of these patterns, you have to commit to facing up to your fears.

 Step 6: Take the leap

-This step is both the simplest and the hardest you just have to do it.
+This step is both the simplest and the hardest.
+You just have to do it.
 Scared of heights?
 Sign up for a rock-climbing lesson.
 Socially anxious?
-RSVP yes to the next party you’re invited to.
+RSVP yes to the next party you're invited to.
 And then actually set foot outside of your front door and go.
-Before you take the leap, Gawdat has a list of questions he recommends you work through called The Interrogation.
+Before you leap, Gawdat has a list of questions he recommends you work through called The Interrogation.
 Think about your fear and ask these questions: